 $ tmux new-session -As node01_198_51_100_5 Possible examples: node02_198_51_100_23, node03_198_51_100_42.

-This can make fuzzy results more deterministic and keep similar host names disambiguated by IP suffix.
+This makes fuzzy results more predictable and keeps similar host names distinct with the IP suffix.

 int_Name_IPfor internal/post-foothold context.ext_Name_IPfor external/internet-facing context.